dylanmc/CryptoBook/src/05_enigma.rst

 .. code-block:: cryptol

+  // takes a sequence of reflector offsets
+  // and a character, and returns the
+  // transformed character
   doReflector r c = c' where
     ci = asciiToIndex c
     ci' = (ci + r@ci) % 26